 1992: 'Dolores Claiborne' by Stephen King

 Stephen King strays from his usual writing style with this novel with this first-person narrative.
 The book reads like a spoken monologue, with no breaks or double spacing.
-A novel dedicated to Stephen King's mother, it centers around a 65-year-old woman suspected of murdering her wealthy employer.
+Dedicated to King's mother, the novel centers around a 65-year-old woman suspected of murdering her wealthy employer.

 1993: 'The Bridges of Madison County' by Robert James Waller

 "The Bridges of Madison County" is a bestselling novel centered on an Italian American married woman's life.
 Set in the 1960s, the protagonist lives in Madison County, Iowa, where she engages in an affair with a photographer who has traveled there to photograph the city's bridges.
 With more than 60 million copies sold, it is widely read and was even adapted into a feature film and musical.

 1994: 'The Chamber' by John Grisham